d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex4/currency-view/README.md

   "PREFACTORS_TABLE" => 'V_TCURF',
   "RATES_TABLE" => 'V_TCURR')
 ```
+>:mortar_board: **CONVERT_CURRENCY() Function**: More information about the SAP HANA Function and the configuration of the parameters can be found under the [SAP Help site](https://help.sap.com/viewer/7c78579ce9b14a669c1f3295b0d8ca16/Cloud/en-US/d22d746ed2951014bb7fb0114ffdaf96.html).

 >:triangular_flag_on_post: **2021-09-22**:
 >As of today, SAP Analytics Cloud must not access any table directly in SAP Data Warehouse Cloud due to security boundaries.
 That applies also for the currency conversion relevant tables such as **TUCRR (Rates)**, **TCURX (Precisions)**, **TCURV (Configurations)**, **TCURF (Prefactors)**.